shadcl/shad-blockchain/README.md

 # Shad blockchain
-Shad-blockchain is a tiny blockchain I developed for academic purposes, and someday I might extend it to a decentralized version.
+Shad-blockchain is a tiny blockchain I developed for academic purposes.
+Someday, I might extend it to a decentralized version.

 #### What is a blockchain?